The first Move for Change online survey determined whether the first two points of the 1997 Charter

-- PwPs expressed concern over the manner in which their diagnoses were delivered.
+- nearly half of the people with Parkinson’s were dissatisfied with the way their diagnosis was conveyed.
 Many felt that they were treated abruptly or impersonally.
 The poorest scores were given when the diagnosis was handled by a neurologist or hospital doctor, and the best scores were given when dealing with a family doctor.

 If you are interested in going into much more detail about these survey results, click on the links on the right.
 Of particular interest is the peer-reviewed article published in the European Journal of Neurology